 In regard to the Phase II expansion project, the organization has felt the contracted work for HVAC installation has not been satisfied due to extremely high humidity levels during hot and humid months.
 The prolonged and unaddressed humid conditions have resulted in poor indoor air quality and the beginning of damage to paint, equipment, and unacceptable patient care conditions.
 Since July 2016, the organization has engaged all involved contracted entities for remediation without resolution.
 In September 2016, the board of directors has approved a secondary and outside HVAC consultation as well as legal representation that will invoke arbitration clauses in respective contracts with the Architect and General Contractor if the conditions remain unaddressed and unresolved.
+The project is deemed completed as of June 30, 2017.

 The organization has been engaged in strategic planning activities for both sustainability and growth potentials that may include status as a Federally Qualified Health Center.
 Regardless of this status, the organization is moving from a free clinic model to a billable entity for medical, dental, and behavioral health services that will result in accounting expansion to include a coder/biller position and the future hiring of a Chief Financial Officer.
-The organization will cease practice under its current federal tort immunity program and begin private group liability coverage in early FY17.
+The organization ceased practice under its current federal tort immunity program and began private group liability coverage during the year ended June 30, 2017.